 Queen’s Bath at Last

 Open to the wind and big North Pacific surf, the “lava beach” amazes with its uniqueness and roughness.
-It’s definitely not a place to lie on beach towel and sunbath.
-This place is good for the adventure, hiking, and maybe swimming, although I wouldn’t recommend it.
+It’s definitely not a place to lie on a beach towel and sunbath.
+This place is good for an adventure, hiking, and maybe swimming, although I wouldn’t recommend it.

 Approaching the famous Queen’s Bath, I couldn’t stop gazing at massive mountains, towering over the ocean in the far.
 In the dimming light of the evening they appeared less green and dustier with their peaks already hidden in foggy clouds.
 I couldn’t ask for a better place to end the day!